Cheesecake Tart

 • Store the wrapped cheesecake tart (without the strawberries!) in the freezer for up to 2 months, though it’s best enjoyed within the first month for optimal taste and texture.

 • To thaw, unwrap the cheesecake and place it in the refrigerator.
-Thawing can take 8 hours to overnight.
+Thawing can take 2-6 hours.
+It depends on how cold your freezer and fridge are, your tart pan, etc.

 • For convenience, you can slice the tart before freezing.
 This way, you can thaw individual slices as needed.